-7 DATA PROTECTION
+SECTION 7 - DATA PROTECTION

-- 7.1 The Data Protection Act 2018 protects information that is held about individuals by public authorities.
+- 7.1 The Data Protection Act 1998 protects information that is held about individuals by public authorities.
 Individuals can ask for and receive a description of the personal data held about them (a "subject access request"). - 7.2 Information is exempt from the Freedom of Information (Scotland) Act if it is a request for information from an individual about themselves.
 Such a request should be handled under Data Protection legislation.
 The applicant should be notified of this transfer and the different procedures that apply. - 7.3 Requests for information about other living individuals should be dealt with under the Freedom of Information (Scotland) Act but can be refused on the basis that they breach the principles of the Data Protection Act. - 7.4 Any request received that may come under the jurisdiction of the Data Protection Act should be dealt with by the Responsible Officer.

-8 ENVIRONMENTAL INFORMATION
+SECTION 8 - ENVIRONMENTAL INFORMATION

-8.1 Staff should note that requests for access to environmental information may come under the jurisdiction of the Environmental Information (Scotland) Regulations 2004 (EIR) rather than FOI.
+8.1 Staff should note that requests for access to environmental information may come under the jurisdiction of The Environmental Information (Scotland) Regulations 2004 (EIR) rather than FoI.
 Examples of subjects dealt with under EIR include emissions into the environment, nature sites, roads, sewage and even air-conditioning systems.

-- 8.2 Though EIR and FOI are closely aligned, there are some key differences: - Requests for environmental information do not have to be in writing but can be made orally - A 40 day response time can apply for complex or voluminous requests - There are no absolute exemptions under EIR - Fees charging is different - 8.3 If you consider that a request falls under EIR rather than FOI, any such requests should be passed to the Responsible Officer.
+- 8.2 Though EIR and FoI are closely aligned, there are some key differences: - requests for environmental information do not have to be in writing but can be made orally - a 40 day response time can apply for complex or voluminous requests - there are no absolute exemptions under EIR - fees charging is different - 8.3 If you consider that a request falls under EIR rather than Fol, any such requests should be passed to the Responsible Officer.

-9 REFUSING REQUESTS
+SECTION 9 - REFUSING REQUESTS

-- 9.1 If an exemption applies to the information requested, and Central Scotland Assessor's staff decides not to release the information, the applicant must be provided with a written refusal notice.
+- 9.1 If an exemption applies to the information requested, and Scottish Borders Assessor's staff decides not to release the information, the applicant must be provided with a written refusal notice.
 This must be sent within the 20 working day timescale. - 9.2 A refusal notice must contain the following information: - that we hold the information - that we are claiming an exemption - why the exemption applies - in the case of non-absolute exemptions, why the public interest in maintaining the exemption outweighs the public interest in disclosing it - details of our review procedure (see section 12)

-A template for a refusal notice can be found in Appendix 4 of this policy.
+A template for a refusal notice can be found in Appendix 3 of this policy.

 - 9.3 Refusal notices can also be issued if the cost of complying with the request would exceed an upper cost limit (see section 11). - 9.4 Requests can be refused if they are "vexatious" or "repeated" (an identical or similar request from the same person received in a short period of time).
 Again, the applicant should be sent a refusal notice within 20 working days.
 However, these reasons for refusal should be used sparingly and as a last resort only, especially as the Act does not specifically define the term "vexatious". - 9.5 If in any doubt as to the correct course of action, the decision should be made in conjunction with the Responsible Officer.
-Additional advice can be obtained from Clackmannanshire Council's Legal & Administrative Services. - 9.6 In the event that the refused request may later be investigated by the Scottish Information Commissioner, it is very important that adequate records are kept of such cases.

-9.7 Refused requests for information must be reported to the Assessor prior to a refusal notice being sent.
+Additional advice can be obtained from Scottish Borders Council's Data Compliance Officer (see section 14). - 9.6 In the event that the refused request may later be investigated by the Scottish Information Commissioner, it is very important that adequate records are kept of such cases. - 9.7 Refused requests for information must be reported to Ross Welsh prior to a refusal notice being sent.

-10 TRANSFERRING REQUESTS
+SECTION 10 - TRANSFERRING REQUESTS